Replace and delete data in your Tinybird Data Sources

 }

-As in the case of the selective deletion, selective replacement also runs as an asynchronous request, so it's recommended to check the status of the job periodically.
-You can see the status of the job by going to the job_url returned in the previous response.
+As in the case of the selective deletion, selective replacement also runs as an asynchronous request, so check the status of the job periodically.
+You can see the status of the job by using the job_url returned in the previous response.

 About the replace condition

-The condition is also applied for the selected partitions in the Data Source, so rows that don't match the condition in these partitions will be removed.
-But rows that don't match the condition and may be present in other partitions won't be deleted.
+The replace condition filters the new data that's appended, meaning it excludes rows not matching the condition.
+The condition is also applied for the selected partitions in the Data Source, removing rows that don't match the condition in these partitions.
+Rows that don't match the condition and may be present in other partitions remain.

 Linked Materialized Views

-If you have several connected Materialized Views, then selective replaces are done in cascade.
-For example, if Data Source A materializes data in a cascade to Data Source B and from there to Data Source C, then when you replace data in Data Source A, Data Sources B and C will automatically be updated accordingly.
-All three Data Sources need to have compatible partition keys since replaces are done by partition.
+If you have several connected Materialized Views, then selective replaces proceed in a cascading fashion.
+For example, if datasource A materializes data to datasource B and from there to datasource C, then when you replace data in datasource A, datasources B and C automatically update accordingly.
+All three Data Sources need to have compatible partition keys since replaces processed by partition.

-The command tb dependencies --datasource the_data_source --check-for-partial-replace returns the dependencies that would be recalculated, both for Data Sources and Materialized Views, and raises an error if any of the dependencies have incompatible partition keys.
+The command tb dependencies --datasource the_data_source --check-for-partial-replace returns the dependencies for both for datasouces and materialized views and raises an error if any of the dependencies have incompatible partition keys.

 Remember: The provided Token must have the DATASOURCES:CREATE scope.